christiancrowle/kittens/README.md

 # Kittens

-** no, it doesn't do anything yet. the underlying architecture has been put in place **

 Software for live mixing and playback of software instruments.

 Compile with cmake like anything else.
+Deps on arch:

+`yay -S sdl2 zenity`

 ```
 $ cd ..